Katie-Marie/Artyom/README.md

 `pip install google-cloud-storage`
 `pip install google-cloud-speech`
 `pip install ipython google-cloud-translate`

+For best results, the audio source should be captured and transmitted using a lossless encoding (FLAC or LINEAR16).
+So step one is to take all the raw mp3 audio files and convert to FLAC using ffmpeg:
+ffmpeg -i filename.mp3 -c:a flac output_filename.flac

 Asynchronous speech recognition starts a long running audio processing operation.
 Asynchronous speech recognition is used to transcribe audio that is longer than 60 seconds.
 To use asynchronous speech recognition to transcribe audio longer than 60 seconds, you must have your data saved in a Google Cloud Storage bucket.